 The Department of Information Services, 109 Agriculture Hall, operates to serve all departments and the University as a whole.
-Its principal functions include keeping Michigan people informed on the developments and activities of the University; channeling useful information by way of press and radio to the public from teaching, research and extension workers; editing and circulating bulletins and other publications; providing visual aids by Extension Personnel and offering guidance in public relations matters.
+Its principal functions include keeping the people of Michigan informed of the developments and activities of the University; channeling useful information by way of press and radio to the public from teaching, research, and extension workers; editing and circulating bulletins and other publications; providing visual aids by Extension Personnel, and offering guidance in public relations matters.